[HISTORY: Adopted by the Borough Council of the Borough of Middletown 4-6-1987 by Ord. No. 943. Amendments noted where applicable.]

 Any person selling fruits and farm products grown by himself, with or without the help of others, or any person delivering bread and bakery products, meat and meat products or milk and milk products.

 Persons conducting a bona fide auction sale pursuant to law or a sale required by statute or by order of any court.

-Any person who shall be convicted of violating or failing to comply with the provisions of this chapter before any District Justice shall be punishable by a fine of not more than one thousand dollars ($1,000.), together with costs of prosecution, and, in default of payment of such fine and costs, the violator shall be subject to imprisonment in the county jail for a term not to exceed thirty (30) days.
+Any person who shall be convicted of violating or failing to comply with the provisions of this chapter before any District Justice shall be punishable by a fine of not more than $1,000, together with costs of prosecution, and, in default of payment of such fine and costs, the violator shall be subject to imprisonment in the county jail for a term not to exceed 30 days.
 The continuation of such violation for each successive day shall constitute a separate offense, and the person or persons allowing or permitting the continuation of a violation may be punished as provided above for each separate offense.